-For those who know The Hitchhiker's Guide to the Galaxy, it is amusing that 042 occurs at the digits ending at the fifty-billionth decimal place in each of π and $1/\pi$ - thereby providing an excellent answer to the ultimate question, "What is forty two?"
-A more intellectual offering is "The Deconstruction of Pi" given by Umberto Eco on page three of his 1988 book Foucault's Pendulum, [7, p.
+For those who know The Hitchhiker's Guide to the Galaxy, it is amusing that 042 occurs at the digits ending at the fifty-billionth decimal place in each of π and $1/\pi$ -thereby providing an excellent answer to the ultimate question of 'life, the universe and everything', which was "What is forty two?"
+A more intellectual offering is "The Deconstruction of Pi" given by Umberto Eco on page three of his 1988 book Foucault's Pendulum, [9, p.
 658].
+The title says it all.